 Yes we sure do!
 We offer ¼, ½, and whole cows.
 As well as ½ and whole hogs.
 For chickens we offer a discounted rate on orders over 20.

-We take orders for cattle and hogs year around.
+We take bulk orders year around.
 You can place your order and be put on the waitlist at any time.
 For more questions on animal processing timelines please inquire via email.
-Chickens are processed May-October.

 We deliver door to door on Wednesday nights to the local area.
 This includes: Dubuque, Key West, Peosta, Epworth, Farley, Dyersville, New Vienna, Luxemburg, Holy Cross, Rickardsville, Sageville, and Durango.
 Please inquire if you have questions about the delivery zone.